privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 service returns real-time buyer data required for bidding, corresponding to lookup keys.

-_Note: The buyer’s Key/Value system may be BYOS Key/Value Service or trusted Key/Value
+_Note: For a Protected Auction using data from Chrome, the buyer’s Key/Value system may be BYOS Key/Value Service or trusted Key/Value service depending on timeline.
-service depending on timeline._
+For a Protected Auction using data from Android, the buyer must use the trusted Key/Value service._

 ### Flow